Xela3026/yabbr-docs/docs/yabbr-chat/chat-settings.md

 ### Routes

 The first step is to create a route.
 A route consists of a group, and a set of rules.
-If a customer appears in the [Yabbr Chat queue](./chat#queue), and they adequately meet all of the rules of a route, then they will activate the route.
+If a customer appears in the [<BrandName/> Chat queue](./chat#queue), and they adequately meet all of the rules of a route, then they will activate the route.
 When a customer activates a route, their contact is automatically redirected to a new queue for all the agents in the group.

 ---